Cambodia Explorer - 10 Days/9 Nights

 Day 7: Koh Ker to Siem Reap

 Rise early for sunrise across the temple complex of Koh Ker.
 After breakfast, travel to the lost temple of Beng Mealea, a slumbering giant lost for centuries in the forests of Cambodia.
 It is the most accessible of Angkor’s lost temples, a mirror image of Angkor Wat, but utterly consumed by the voracious appetite of nature.
 Here it is possible to enjoy an Indiana Jones experience clambering about the vast ruin.
 Optional visit to a nearby Angkor-era quarry from where stone was cut to build these massive monuments.
-Afternoon, drive to Tonle Sap Lake and board a small wooden boat to Kompong Pluk.
+Afternoon, drive to Tonle Sap Lake and board a small row boat to Kompong Pluk.
 Visit a floating village, where houses stand atop stilts as much as seven meters above the water.
 Explore a local temple before boarding a bigger boat through the flooded forest.
 Continue to Siem Reap by road.
 Overnight in Siem Reap.
 (Breakfast)

 Day 8: Siem Reap